skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 }
 ~~~

-As expected, we get a result like this:
+As expected, we got a result like this:

 ~~~
 {